Owning your first car is, understandably, a fun and enjoyable new life milestone.

 It’s relatively unnecessary for legal proceedings to chart out every movement of a vehicle on an overhead map to identify exactly who was at fault and in violation of the traffic code when you have it in plain 1080p .mp4 formatting.
 Make sure you opt for a dashcam that can be easily interacted with and reliable for long-term use.
 It can make a tremendous difference.

 Accident Preparation Tools

-It’s good to keep the contact and identifying information of not only yourself in your vehicle just in case you’re incapacitated, but having the contact information on-hand for quality legal services (try this site to find more information) can help you get the leg up when you need expert advice.
+It’s good to keep the contact and identifying details of not only yourself in your vehicle just in case you’re incapacitated, but having the contacts on-hand for quality legal services (try this site to find more information) can help you get the leg up when you need expert advice.
 A phone charger can help you make sure that your phone is always capable of calling emergency contacts, and taking outside pictures of accidents on the road should you experience them.
 An emergency glass breaker can also help you evacuate your vehicle in trying situations, if necessary.

 So far, this list might seem laser-focused on what to do in an emergency, but we’d rather you prepared for that than anything else.

 It can often be quite healthy to have a small survival kit in your vehicle.
 This doesn’t necessarily mean that you’ll only use a kit like this in an accident.
 For instance, it might be that you find yourself getting lost in snowy weather conditions, and having an extra blanket and even a radio might help if you know that the area in which you live has help on hand.